Nawwaf1729/Classification-on-wine-quality-dataset/README.md

 # Classification-on-wine-quality-dataset

+Made by: Nawwaf Anshorulloh Supriyatna
+Institution: Universitas Negeri Semarang

-This is my project in classification of wine quality dataset using ensemble learning XGBoost and machine learning Random Forest
+This is my project of middle test in classification of wine quality dataset using ensemble learning XGBoost, machine learning Random Forest, and Support Vector Machine.

+There are two dataset labeled and unlabeled.

+You can see the classification project in the ipynb file.
+There are explanation and interpretation each cell and results.

+Hope you got the insight of my project:)